microsoft/promptflow/examples/tutorials/e2e-development/chat-with-pdf.md

 }
 ```

 And we developed two evaluation flows one for "[groundedness](../../flows/evaluation/eval-groundedness/)" and one for "[perceived intelligence](../../flows/evaluation/eval-perceived-intelligence/)".
+These two flows are using GPT models (ChatGPT or GPT4) to "grade" the answers.
 Reading the prompts will give you better idea what are these two metrics:
 - [groundedness prompt](../../flows/evaluation/eval-groundedness/gpt_groundedness.md)
 - [perceived intelligence prompt](../../flows/evaluation/eval-perceived-intelligence/gpt_perceived_intelligence.md)

-Evaluation is also a batch run - batch run of evaluation flow with the previous run as input.
+Conceptually evaluation is also a batch run - batch run of evaluation flow with the previous run as input.

 **eval_run.yaml:**
 ```yaml